nanoor/CyberSec/docs/notes/misc/shellstabilisation.md

 ```sh
 stty raw -echo; fg
 ```
-Here `stty raw` simply activates raw mode where characters are read one at a time (instead of reading the whole line).
+`stty raw` simply activates raw mode where characters are read one at a time (instead of reading the whole line at once).
 Additionally, with `stty raw` ++ctrl+c++ can't be used to end a process.
-This is desired as it will stop our shell from dying in the event we use ++ctrl+c++ to terminate a process on the target machine.
+This is desirable as it will stop our shell from dying in the event we use ++ctrl+c++ to terminate a process on the target machine.

 The use of `-echo` disables the the echoing back of our typing. `fg` simply foregrounds our backgrounded process from earlier thus allowing us to interact with the target machine's terminal once again.